orestislampridis/online-movies-rent-store/readme.md

 `nginx` contains the configuration used by the nginx container

-`web` contains the source code of the flask app
+`app` contains the source code of the flask app

 `docker-compose.yml` contains instructions used to build and connect the containers